teskav/ProgrammeerProject/proposal.md

 Student number: 11046341

-Should the government of a country spend more money on health?
+Should the government of a country in the European Union spend more money on health?

 ## Problem statement
 Some countries in the European Union (EU) spend more money on health than other countries.
-Besides that some countries make health insurance compulsory for their citizens, while other countries don't.
-But how much effects the health spendings the health status of a country?
+Besides that, some countries make health insurance compulsory for their citizens, while other countries don't.
+But how much do the health spendings effect the health status of a country?
 This visualization should help the government of EU countries to see if they should spend more money on health.

 ## Solution
 ## Relationship